czheluo/Teach-Bioinformatics-R-dataviz/README.md

 ###  WORKSHOP Overview <a href="Fig/outline.png"><img src="Fig/outline.png" align="right" alt="logo" height="220" width="250" /></a>

-### Big Data and Data Science using R for researchers
  This is a short course for Rstat, Rdataviz and Bioinformatics.
 Mainly is designed to provide a good opportunity for researchers to learn R (An interactive approach to statistical computing) and Bioinformatics for Fun (LOL).
 Specifically designed for data analysis and graphics (ggplot2) and the visual analysis of the results related to [transcriptome analysis Pipeline](https://www.google.com/url?sa=i&rct=j&q=&esrc=s&source=images&cd=&ved=2ahUKEwjMg_Syq83iAhUSxoUKHRMjCnYQjRx6BAgBEAU&url=https%3A%2F%2Ff1000research.com%2Farticles%2F5-1574%2Fv1&psig=AOvVaw1Bpok3S24JvtZOHf2f6x6I&ust=1559652127627069) (volcano plot, bubble plot, complex heatmap (GO enrichment Set analysis, KEGG analysis (pathsway analysis)) and venn graph (SuperVenn)).
 Statistical genomics (biometric models) to be included in later courses (eg: GWAS (EWAS and TWAS)).
 Another is taking you into learn how to running transcriptome analysis Pipeline for your own sequence data.
 Hope to Look forward to meeting you at majorbio in shanghai this month.
 ### Location